PointCloudYC/Pointnet_Pointnet2_pytorch/EE.md

   - 272 rooms; `find *.npy | wc -l`
 - run code; `python train_semseg.py --model pointnet2_sem_seg --test_area 5 --log_dir pointnet2_sem_seg` (check run.sh); for a new experiment, remember to assign a new log_dir
   - very slow to run the model, ~1 hour/epoch on S3DIS (7 hour only 7 epochs on the S3DIS dataset);
-  - after 7 epochs, the eval metrics are 0.508， 0.809 for mIoU and OA respectively
+  - after 7 epochs, the eval metrics are 0.508， 0.809 for mIoU and OA respectively(SSG mmodel)
+  - after 20 epochs, the eval metrics are 0.5098， 0.8040 for mIoU and OA respectively (for the MSG model)
-  - log files in log/sem_seg/xx
+  - log files in log/sem_seg_x/xx

 ## code profiling